Nucs/portainer_templates/README.md

 # Portainer Templates Generator

-This project provides a Python script that generates a merged Portainer templates file from multiple sources.
+This project provides a Python script and automated pipelines that generates a merged Portainer templates file from multiple sources.

 It's designed to combine templates from various URLs and local files into a single, comprehensive template file for use with Portainer.

+**Fork** me! and the have your own automation for generating!<br/>
+**Pull Request** me! and add another source of local repository or url for a portainer templates json.

 ## Features